When to File

 - Forms requiring a supervisor signature, seal, or notary may have to be MAILED to the Board office directly UNLESS the document specifically indicates to UPLOAD the document.

 The requirements for this license type are provided in the following section(s).

 Requirements for All Applicants

-- Arrange for the Board office to receive an official transcript from an accredited college or university, sent directly from the school to the Board office.
+- An official transcript from an accredited college or university, sent directly from the school to the Board office.

-- The transcript must show that that you earned a doctorate degree in audiology unless you were licensed before July 10, 2009.
+- The transcript must show that that you earned a doctorate degree (or its equivalent) in audiology.